Written by Wanda Curtis

 “They had no interest in reuniting him with me,” said Andrea.
 “No matter how well I was doing or what I did to better myself.”

 Andrea made up her mind to enter a treatment program because she wanted to get better for herself and her son.
 She decided to enroll at Spectrum Healthcare System’s methadone clinic in Worcester.
-She said she chose the program because they offered not only methadone but also counseling and support groups.
+She said she chose the program because it offered not only methadone but also counseling and support groups.
 She said she started out going to the clinic once a day but now goes only once a week.

 “I knew that I needed that level of support to get better,” said Andrea.